EUROPEAN FIELD TRIP - 2023/4

 The learning and teaching strategy is designed to:

-Increase student critical understanding of the complex relationship between events, urban environments and public spaces
+- Increase your critical understanding of the complex relationship between events, urban environments and public spaces

-Increase student ability to pitch a series of ideas for utilising urban environments and public spaces to advance an urban events strategy for achieving local social and economic objectives
+- Increase your ability to pitch a series of ideas for utilising urban environments and public spaces to advance an urban events strategy for achieving local social and economic objectives

 The learning and teaching methods include:

-Pre-fieldtrip, the students will receive 4 sessions on contextualisation, theorisation, familiarisation, preparation.
-They will receive readings and links to secondary data as preparation for the case study as well as hosted on demand content on Surrey Learn.
+- Pre-fieldtrip, you will receive 4 sessions on contextualisation, theorisation, familiarisation, preparation.
+You will receive readings and links to secondary data as preparation for the case study as well as hosted on demand content on Surrey Learn.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

-Upon accessing the reading list, please search for the module using the module code: MAN3195
+Upon accessing the reading list, please search for the module using the module code: MAN2207

 There will be an additional cost to students who select this module.
 For more details speak to the module leader.